Funding

 Applications accepted all year round

-This 3-year self-funded PhD will be based in the School of Biological Sciences and will be supervised by Dr Federica Ragazzola, Dr Gianluca Tozzi and Dr Chiara Lombardi (ENEA, Italy).
+This 3-year self-funded PhD will be based in the School of the Environment and Life Sciences and will be supervised by Dr Federica Ragazzola, Dr Gianluca Tozzi and Dr Chiara Lombardi (ENEA, Italy).

 The work on this project will: